jmoraispk/loglife/docs/usage/audio-journaling.md

-# Audio Journaling
+# 🎙️ Audio Journaling

+Turn your voice notes into organized thoughts.

 ---

-## Overview
+## ✨ Overview

-Send voice notes to LogLife and let AI help you capture and reflect on your thoughts.
+Don't have time to type?
+Just talk.
+Send a voice note to LogLife, and our AI will transcribe it and distill it into a clear summary.
+It's perfect for:

+*   🧠 **Brain Dumping:** Clear your head of clutter.
+*   📝 **Meeting Notes:** Summarize key points from a discussion.
+*   📖 **Daily Diary:** Record your day effortlessly while walking or driving.

 ---

-## How It Works
+## 🔄 How It Works

-When you send a voice note, LogLife will:

-1. Transcribe your audio
-2. Generate a summary using AI
+1.  **Record**: Hold the microphone button in WhatsApp and speak.
+2.  **Send**: Release to send the voice note.
+3.  **Wait**: You'll see status updates as the magic happens:
+    *   *Audio received.
+Transcribing...* 📝
+    *   *Audio transcribed.
+Summarizing...* 🤖
+    *   *Done!* ✅
+4.  **Read**: Receive a concise text summary of what you said, plus the full transcript file.

+!!! note "Privacy"
-3. Store it in your journal
+    Your audio is processed securely and summaries are stored in your private journal database.
-4. Send you the summary

 ---

-## Status Updates

-You'll receive real-time status updates:

-- "Audio received.
-Transcribing..."
-- "Audio transcribed.
-Summarizing..."
-- "Summary stored in Database."

----

-## Supported Formats
+## 📂 Supported Formats

-LogLife accepts:

-- Voice notes (push-to-talk)
-- Audio file attachments (OGG, MP3, WAV, M4A)

-Simply record your thoughts and send them—LogLife handles the rest!
+LogLife is smart enough to handle various audio types:

+*   🎤 **Voice Notes** (Push-to-talk)
+*   🎵 **Audio Files** (MP3, WAV, M4A, OGG)
+*   📎 **Forwarded Audio** from other chats

 ---